t04glovern/aws-greengrass-cfn/.blog/README.md

 ### Setup WiFi

 Setting up WiFi and SSH access in a headless fashion is really useful if you haven't got a monitor around.
-It's already very convinient for bulk deployments.
+It's already very convenient for bulk deployments.

 This might be different based on your OS, the general idea is that you will need to create: